Mandy Moore Tracks Missing iPad to Philly, Tweets for Help

 Mandy Moore's iPad will soon be back in her arms after the device made a long journey from Ecuador to Philadelphia.

 The pop singer and "This Is Us" star tweeted that she left the tablet on an American Airlines plane on Dec.
-26. The plane was flown to Philadelphia where a crew found the iPad and turned it over to lost and found.
+26. The plane was flown to Philadelphia, where a crew member found the iPad and turned it over to lost and found.

 volcano.
 In the haze of the illness, Moore forgot to grab the iPad while disembarking back in the U.S., she said.